 While you should never go into a relationship thinking that you can change someone, you do need to be realistic about the way that people mature and change.
 You might have aligned ideas and principles now, but in the future that could change.

 For example, let’s say you are a smoker and this isn’t an issue to begin with.
-But, as the months go on and you start talking more seriously about your relationship and where you are going, the smoking does become a problem for your partner.
-Are you willing to consider quitting?
-Would you think about the benefits of smoking vs vaping?
+But, as the months go on and you start talking more seriously about your relationship and where you are going, smoking does become a problem for your partner.
+Are you willing to consider quitting or at least swopping to vaping?

 Being willing to change and develop in your relationship is a healthy thing, but you should also be aware of what is going too far and demanding too much.
 But only you can decide where to draw that line.